 14. Little things start to irritate you.
 You feel like a grumpy two-year-old who needs a nap.

 15. People are asking you, “You’re being so quiet, is everything okay?”
-You wish you could tell them that as an introvert, you get overstimulated by large gatherings and drained by socializing, but your brain is too tired to string real sentences together.
+You wish you could tell them that as an introvert, you get overstimulated by large gatherings and need alone time, but your brain is too tired to string real sentences together.
 So you mutter a half-hearted, “Yeah, everything’s fine.”

 16. Your spouse or significant other is shooting you looks that say, “Why are you embarrassing me?
 Quit acting so strange.”